dsalo/LocalPrivacy/resources.md

 *   [Facebook: The always up-to-date guide to managing your Facebook privacy](https://lifehacker.com/5813990/the-always-up-to-date-guide-to-managing-your-facebook-privacy)
 *   [Google security settings](https://myaccount.google.com/security) (go through all of these and choose the most private option! turn off personalization!)
 *   [Google privacy settings](https://myaccount.google.com/privacy)

+## MISCELLANEOUS

+*   [Freeze your credit reports](https://www.usa.gov/credit-freeze) at the Big Three credit agencies: Experian, TransUnion, and Equifax.
+Freezing your credit is free!
+DO NOT pay for these companies' credit-monitoring tools -- they're not worth the money!
+Just freeze your credit; this prevents a whole lot of credit-stealing and other financially-motivated identity theft.
+If you are responsible for minor children, freeze **their** credit too!